noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

         - ...TODO
       - some application states require specific `tab order` restraints
         - when a modal/popup/etc is open tab order should be constrained to elements within the component and not be permitted on lower dimensions
+          - set `tabindex=-1` on those elements, and use a third-party module to trap focus within the open widget component

     - color contrast & intensity